-3. Getting things Done technique (GTD)
+3. The Getting Things Done Technique (GTD)

 - Clarify them.
 Are they doable?
 What is every task’s deadline and effort required?

 - Review the list frequently.
-Make sure not to miss anything, while noticing how many tasks are have been already completed!
+Make sure not to miss anything, while noticing how many tasks have been already completed!

-- Just start doing things, according to your list, with confidence!
+- Just start doing things according to your list, with confidence!

 You cannot imagine how much easier everything gets and, at that point, you realize that you do not have to worry about future tasks, as they will come up one by one at a time.
-Every project is a step by step process and usually following the steps at the right time is the easiest, most educative and fun way to do it!
+Every project is a step-by-step process, and usually following the steps at the right time is the easiest, most educative and fun way to do it!

-4. 168 hours
+4. 168 Hours

 The idea of dividing time to hours is also amazing, because you see the capacity of your time and thus, manage your time effectively and wisely.
-Too often we get frustrated and feel we are not doing enough but when you finally see your time available, you realize how impossible it was for you to expect of yourself to carry out everything, in a few days!
+Too often we get frustrated and feel we are not doing enough, but when you finally see your time available, you realize how impossible it was for you to expect of yourself to carry out everything, in a few days!
 You will plan both your personal and professional life better and hopefully, offer yourself the ability to indulge in some relaxing free time.
 Once you notice how little time you actually get to be lazy, a whole lot of guilt will go away.

 In the morning go through your Matrix of tasks.
 Prioritize all your projects for the day accordingly.
 Don’t forget to categorize the unexpected tasks that come up during the day too!

 – After you have all the projects in order of urgency, use the GTD list.
 Break every project into smaller tasks and steps so they are more manageable.

-With the Time Tracking feature of Elorus it can really become a piece of cake to implement those methods in your daily life.
+With the Time Tracking feature of Elorus, it can really become a piece of cake to implement those methods in your daily life.